cinemascience/cinema_components/readme.md

 - **'click'** Triggered when a path is clicked on.
 Called with the index of the data point and the corresponding mouse event as arguments.
 - **'axisorderchange'** Triggered when the axis ordering is manually changed.
 Called with the list of dimensions in the new order as an argument.
 ### Structure
 Inside the container is a div classed '.pathContainer' and an SVG element classed '.axisContainer'.
 The contents of pathContainer depend on the particular subclass (SVG or Canvas) of Pcoord.
 Inside axisContainer are groups for each dimension classed '.axisGroup'.
-Inside each axisGroup is a group classed '.axis' where d3 builds the axis and a text element classed '.axisTitle' which has the name of the dimension.
+Inside each axisGroup is a group classed '.axis' where d3 builds the axis and another group element classed '.axisLabel' which has the name of the dimension.
 Each 'axis' group also contains a path, line and text element all classed '.NaNExtension' which represent the area just below the axis for NaN values.
 ### Fields
 - **selection (number[])** The indices of all the currently selected data.
 Please do not edit this directly and use the **setSelection(number[])** function instead.
 Otherwise there may be a discrepancy between the selection made on the axes and the data being shown.
 - **highlighted (number[])** The indices of all currently highlighted data.
 Please do not edit this directly and use the **setHighlighted(number[])** function instead.